You want to take our photo on your phone?

 We’re the ones usually shooting the pictures for our travel stories and blog.

 We’re not so accustomed to having people snap photos of us for their albums.

 On our river cruise in Myanmar, the local Myanmar people in smaller off-the-tourist-path villages stopped us several times so they could take our picture on their phones.

 Myanmar people photos

 When it came our turn to take photos of the local people, we found them to be warm and friendly.

-Everywhere we went though, the people of Myanmar were warm and friendly and didn’t mind us photographing them.
-No one asked for money in exchange for a picture.
+They didn’t mind us photographing them.
+And no one asked for money in exchange for a picture.

-Here are some of our photos of the faces of Myanmar (Burma)
+Here are some photos of the faces of Myanmar (Burma).